 Next, we have the JGAURORA printer.
 It’s still considered a high-budget printer but costs about half as much as the R2.
 If you found the R2’s high price tag too hard to justify, perhaps this would be a better choice.

 Let’s start with the basics.
 This printer works with any 1.75mm printing filament.
 That’s it – there are no other restrictions.
 This makes it an excellent choice for those who want to build complex, multi-material pieces without spending over a thousand dollars.

-It also features a switchable voltage so be sure to change this based on your power source.
+It also features a switchable voltage so be sure to alter this based on your power source.
 The frame is made of metal for added stability, plus the temperature can be controlled either by changing it directly or by using the built-in fan.
 So how is it for printing?